jxtngx/lightning-lab/README.md

 ## Overview

 Lightning Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/).
+The best way to use Lightning Lab is in a [Studio](https://lightning.ai/studios).

 The recommended way for Lightning Lab users to create new repos is with the [use this template](https://github.com/new?template_name=lightning-lab&template_owner=JustinGoheen) button.